captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

-Anyone revealed to be in the line of succession would be vulnerable to kidnapping, ransom, murder by any of the rival revolutionary factions.
+Anyone revealed to be in the royal line of succession would be vulnerable to kidnapping, ransom, murder by any of the rival revolutionary factions.

 ---